Drought: Environmental and economic impacts

 Environmental effects of droughts include: lower surface and subterranean water-levels, lower flow-levels (with a decrease below the minimum leading to direct danger for amphibian life), increased pollution of surface water, the drying out of wetlands, more and larger wildfires, higher deflation intensity, loss of biodiversity, worse health of trees and the appearance of pests and dendroid diseases.
 Drought-induced mortality of trees lacks in most climate models in their representation of forests as land carbon sink.

 Economic losses as a result of droughts include lower agricultural, forests, game and fishing output, higher food-production costs, lower energy-production levels in hydro plants, losses caused by depleted water tourism and transport revenue, problems with water supply for the energy sector and for technological processes in metallurgy, mining, the chemical, paper, wood, foodstuff industries etc., disruption of water supplies for municipal economies.
+It has been calculated by the Food and Agriculture Organization of the United Nations that droughts had caused US$278 billion of damage between 1991 and 2023.

 Further examples of common environmental and economic consequences of drought include: